 No low capital requirement

-Entity with its own legal status
+An entity with its legal status

 A Section 8 company, like a Private Limited or other limited corporation, has its own identity and is a separate legal entity from its members.
 Furthermore, a Section 8 Corporation exists indefinitely.